ubc-cirrus-lab/caribou/docs/design.md

 - Finally, there is the option of synchronizing multiple predecessor calls at a synchronization node.
 The responses from the predecessor calls are then passed to the synchronization node as a list of responses.
+- Finally, there is the option of synchronizing multiple predecessor calls at a synchronization node.
+The responses from the predecessor calls are then passed to the synchronization node as a list of responses.
 This is done with the following annotation:

 ```python